-When image data are temporarily stored in the HDD for the MFP functions (copy functions etc.), the TOE encrypts the image data and stores them so that the leakage of the image data is prevented.
+When temporarily stored image data in the HDD for the MFP functions (copy functions etc.), the TOE encrypts the image data and stores them so that leakage of the image data is prevented.

-When deleting the temporarily-stored image data or long-period stored image data, the TOE overwrites on the actual image data area so that the leakage of the image data is prevented.
+When deleting the temporary stored image data or long-period stored image data, the TOE overwrites on the actual image data area so that the leakage of the image data is prevented.